dougUCN/LANE/CONTRIBUTING.md

 To ensure that the eslint pre-commit check is running correctly, create a branch with a commit that contains a `console.log`.
 If the commit is passes with a warning `warning Unexpected console statement no-console` then the pre-commit is working.

-Please note that Eslint warnings will be rejected in the linting check by the Github Actions pipeline
+Please note that Eslint warnings will be considered as a hard error in the linting check by the Github Actions pipeline when a PR is opened.

 To ensure that the black pre-commit check is running correctly, create a branch with a commit that contains `print "message"` (python2 syntax will cause black to throw an error).
 If the commit is unsuccessful with the message: `Fix python black errors and try again`, then the pre-commit is working correctly.